yuehua-Song666/data_analysis/data_processing/README.md

 			- NearMiss-1 -- Select negative examples that are close to some of the positive examples.
 (In the paper they select negative examples whose average diatance to the three closest positive examples are the smallest.)
 				- Images:
 				- ![](https://github.com/yuehua-Song666/data_analysis/blob/main/data_processing/img/Imbalanced_data_examples.png) ![](https://github.com/yuehua-Song666/data_analysis/blob/main/data_processing/img/NearMiss1.png)
+				- Disadvantages:
+					- Negative examples selected in this method may not be evenly distributed around positive examples.
 			- NearMiss-2 -- Select negative examples that are close to all the positive exsamples.
 (In the paper examples are selected based on their average distances to three farthest positive examples.)
 				- Images:
 				- ![](https://github.com/yuehua-Song666/data_analysis/blob/main/data_processing/img/Imbalanced_data_examples.png) ![](https://github.com/yuehua-Song666/data_analysis/blob/main/data_processing/img/NearMiss2.png)
+				- Disadvantages:
+					- Negative examples selected in this method are close to all positive examples and they may not be evenly distributed around positive examples.
 			- NearMiss-3 -- Select a given number of the closest negative examples for each positive examples.
 This method guarantees every positive example is surrounded by some negative examples.
-(In this paper, they choose the negative examples whose average distances to the closest three positive examples are the farthest.)
 				- Images:
 				- ![](https://github.com/yuehua-Song666/data_analysis/blob/main/data_processing/img/Imbalanced_data_examples.png) ![](https://github.com/yuehua-Song666/data_analysis/blob/main/data_processing/img/NearMiss3.png)
+				- Advantages:
+					- Every positive example is sorrounded by some selected negative examples and they could evenly distributed.
+				- Disadvantages:
+					- Precision is high, but its recall is low.
+			- Most distant method -- choose the negative examples whose average distances to the closest three positive examples are the farthest.